 It’s important to note that benefits may be proven in one animal (or humans) but not be effective in another.
 For example, Goldfish can be fed up to 15% alfalfa for the carotenoid benefits of improving pigmentation, while maintaining acceptable growth and feed utilization.
 Results for other species of fish have been mixed, however, with some experiencing growth retardation and reduced feed utilization efficiency even at a fish meal replacement level of only 5% alfalfa meal.
 Cytoplasmic alfalfa protein concentrate has been used in fish feed as a fish meal replacement with greater success.

-Alfalfa products may be leaves, sprouts, flowers, seeds, or a combination.
+Alfalfa products may be leaves, sprouts, flowers, or a combination.
 Available forms include fresh sprouts, dehydrated, component extracts, and alfalfa meal.
 Pharmaceutical grade dehydration must meet nutritional standards and is a far more reliable source of nutrients than processed alfalfa meal.
-You’ll also find alfalfa in various mixed pet supplements, such as the popular Nu-Pet Feline Granular.
+You’ll also find alfalfa in various mixed pet supplements, such as the popular Dog Greens.

 Notes of caution: